 Let's understand the leg first because this has an impact on how much your case is worth.
 The leg is comprised of three bones.
 The femur, the largest bone in the human body, runs from the hip to the knee through the thigh.
 The lower leg is supported by two bones, the tibia, and the smaller fibula.
 Additionally, the kneecap is comprised of a flat, triangular bone called the patella.

 Broken leg injuries are a frequent cause for visits to the emergency room.
 Femur fractures are particularly dangerous and can be fatal due to a high volume of blood loss.
 Broken legs can have lasting physical and psychological impacts, such as PTSD and osteoarthritis.
 Severe injuries can result in disability, affecting a victim’s long-term ability to work and quality of life.

 Worldwide, the most common injuries from motor vehicle accidents and falls are fractures of the patella, tibia, fibula, and ankle.
 This category of injury is a leading cause of disability resulting from car accidents and falls.

 A common question that accident victims ask is, what settlement amount can I expect for a broken bone injury?
 The compensation amounts awarded for broken leg bone injury claims vary on the type of break.

 For multiple fracture or comminuted cases, when there is more than one fracture or the bone splinters into multiple fragments, the median verdict rises to $193,000.
 While these statistics do not distinguish between the two, our car accident lawyers can tell you from experience that the average fractured fibula is usually worth more than a fractured tibia.

-The award amount for femur or comminuted fractures is not always higher than other fractures, however.
-A major factor when determining the value of the case is how the broken bone has affected and will continue to affect the broken leg injury victim.
+Still, the compensation amount for femur or comminuted fractures is not always higher than other fractures.
+A major factor when determining the settlement amount is how the broken bone has affected the broken leg injury victim.
 Did the victim lose time at work?
 Do they suffer from chronic pain?
 Is there scarring?

 “The value of broken leg injury claims depends on the type of fracture and the effect of the fracture on the patient’s health and ability.”